mMonolith/vod-music-sync/README.md

 This project provides the tools needed for a streamer to automatically log the music they play on Spotify during a live stream.
 The generated log file can then be used by a companion browser extension to sync music for VOD watchers.

+Now also contains a working version of the browser extension.